Jorge Martín: 2025

-In the wake of the Le Mans weekend, Martín announced his intention to leave Aprillia at the end of the 2025 season, a year before the expiration of his contract.
-The decision came due to a performance-related break clause in Martín's contract that meant if Martín was not in the title fight (which he naturally wasn't having missed all races bar Qatar through injury), he had the right to leave.
-Martín stated he was "open to dialogue with Aprillia to extend this period to a certain number of Grand Prix after my return to competition", but that he needed to "look ahead with clarity", suggesting he had not been able to agree a set number of races with Aprillia.
+In the wake of the Le Mans weekend, Martín announced his intention to leave Aprilia at the end of the 2025 season, a year before the expiration of his contract.
+The decision came due to a performance-related break clause in Martín's contract that meant if Martín was not in the title fight (which he naturally was not having missed all races bar Qatar through injury), he had the right to leave.
+Martín stated he was "open to dialogue with Aprilia to extend this period to a certain number of Grand Prix after my return to competition", but that he needed to "look ahead with clarity", suggesting he had not been able to agree a set number of races with Aprilia.

 After a lengthy absence due to injury, Martín finally underwent a private test on the Aprilia RS-GP at the Misano Circuit on Wednesday, July 9, 2025.
 This marked a significant step towards the 2024 MotoGP world champion's return to the track.
 Regulation Changes Pave the Way for Private Tests.
 Previously, regular riders were prohibited from participating in private tests mid-season, except for official test sessions.
 Only test riders were permitted to participate in such sessions.
 However, the rule change proposed by Aprilia some time ago was finally approved.

-In the run up to his return to racing at round 12 in Brno, Martín reversed this decision, announcing he would stay with Aprillia for 2026.
-This may in part have been influenced by the fact he would not be able to be registered as an entry at another team while in a legal dispute with Aprillia (the heavily rumoured team was Honda HRC Castrol).
+In the run up to his return to racing at round 12 in Brno, Martín reversed this decision, announcing he would stay with Aprilia for 2026.
+This may in part have been influenced by the fact he would not be able to be registered as an entry at another team while in a legal dispute with Aprilia (the heavily rumoured team was Honda HRC Castrol).
 Equally, Marco Bezzecchi's strong results that included a victory in Silverstone and a second place in Assen bolstered general perception of the 2025 RS-GP motorcycle.
 He officially confirmed to the press his intentions in the Thursday afternoon press conference.
-He finished 7th in the main race after qualifying 12th.
+He finished seventh in the main race after qualifying 12th.